GOODFEEL® Braille Music Translator

 to be a braille music transcriber?
 GOODFEEL® can help you.
 GOODFEEL® automatically

-converts several kinds of music files to braille - the same files used to print
+converts computer files of print scores to the equivalent braille music.
+These are the same files used to print

 Features of GOODFEEL®